ramaseshan/salt-stack-examples/README.md

 # salt-stack-examples
+## This repo will not be updated.
+Please refer https://gitlab.com/voidspacexyz/Salt-Stack-Demo

 A repo of Salt stack examples, I will be using over various talks.

 ## How to use this repo